kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ### Step 4: Create a new secret for the federated store

-This will point to the existing thanos object store or the new one created in Step 1.
+This will point to the existing Thanos object store or the new one created in Step 1.

 {% hint style="warning" %}
 The name of the .yaml file used to create the secret *must* be named _federated-store.yaml_ or Aggregator will not start.